High Carbohydrate Meals

 This guide pulls everything together.

-This does not mean its ok to eat high carb meals all the time.
+This does not mean it’s OK to eat high-carb meals all the time.

-If you follow the typical Western diet.
-This is what you can expect.
+If you follow the typical Western diet, this is what you can expect.

-If you follow the crappy advice of;
+If you follow the crappy advice of:

 “Eat what you like, sit on the couch, just keep whacking in the insulin.”

-Grace and Jude, you will have a shorter and more miserable life!
+Grace and Jude, you will have a shorter and more miserable life.

 “It’s important to respect I have low levels of insulin in my portal vein.”

-“You cannot outrun a high carb processed diet with type 1 diabetes.”
+“You cannot outrun a high-carb processed diet with type 1 diabetes.”

-Time to show how you can get near flat CGM lines after well-balanced meals.
+Time to show how you can get near-flat CGM lines after well-balanced meals.

-Next step.
-Balanced meals
+Next step: Balanced meals.

 Leave a Reply